Twin Cities Midwifery

 Is homebirth safe?

 Midwives specialize in normal, healthy pregnancy, labor, birth and postpartum.
 This also means that midwives are trained and experienced in recognizing when things fall beyond that normal range, and are able to see warning signs long before an emergency would occur.
 Your midwife carries supplies and emergency equipment to handle the most common complications of labor and birth.
 She and her assistant are certified in both adult and neonatal resuscitation.
 During your prenatal care, you will learn when it is safe to be at home and when we would need to go to the hospital.
-If there is a need for transport, your midwife will coordinate your transfer to make that transition as smooth as possible.
+If there is a need for transport, your midwife will coordinate your transfer, making that transition as smooth as possible.
 She will accompany you to the hospital and stay with you as additional support and as your advocate.

 If I have a homebirth, will it be messy?